tylercamp/palcalc/PalCalc.Solver/README.md

 `PalResultProperty` serve that presentation purpose only; they do not affect solver correctness.

-## Search coverage and limitations
+## Search coverage

-Within its retained-candidate model, the solver schedules all parent combinations introduced by frontier changes and normally stops well before `MaxSolverIterations` because no new useful candidates are found.
-For the default optimization goal of breeding effort, this normally explores all useful optimized effective-property groups.

-The result remains subject to intentional modeling assumptions:

-- Probability models estimate game behavior.
-- Some bred candidates represent irrelevant passives approximately.
-- Surgery is applied once after the breeding search.
-- Only a limited set of equally efficient breeding paths is retained for each effective-property group.
-- A low `MaxSolverIterations` can stop the search before the frontier settles.

-These assumptions can affect probability accuracy or which equivalent path is shown.
-The solver does not arbitrarily cap the number of Pal-property groups considered during each pass.
+The solver runs through all parent combination and normally stops well before reaching `MaxSolverIterations`.
+Since it only preserves the optimal results as they are discovered, it eventually and naturally reaches the limit of how "optimal" breeding results can be.

 ## Additional details